 Since we started working from home over 15 years ago, the steps to the offices are used A LOT.
-I mean we use it even more than the bedrooms on the third floors.
+I mean we use it even more than the bedrooms on the third floor.
 So, to make them look a little more appealing, I wanted to add some character to the focal point wall on the landing.
-Over the years, this area was used to store our extra supplies, then turned into a place to store my decorative serving platters from my mother and my husband’s extensive collection of coffee maker.
+Over the years, this area was used to store our extra supplies, then turned into a place to store my decorative serving platters from my mother and my husband’s extensive collection of coffee makers.
 The wall was very dull and only held two shelves on it.

 (NOTE: I use the word “I” and “we” throughout this post.
 When I use the word “I” that means one person can do it themselves.
 When I use the word “we,” it means that two people needed to do this part of the project.)

 Here’s what I used to create this wall.